SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

       $ sudo usermod -aG docker $USER

 3. Log out and log back in via SSH.
-This causes Docker **Comment:** Docker?
-See source file. to re-evaluate your group membership.
+This causes Docker to re-evaluate your group membership.

 4. Verify that you can run the following Docker command as a non-root user (without ``sudo``):